ElianeSato/CS_101/README.txt

 Project 1 of CS 101
-This script was written in Portuguese and according to Brazilian law.
+This script was written according to Wikipedia topic "Mortgage calculator" as part of Career Path "Computer Science".